PostHog/posthog.com/contents/tutorials/android-ab-tests.md

 ---
-title: "How to run A/B tests in Android with PostHog"
+title: How to run A/B tests in Android
 date: 2023-11-22
-author: ["lior-neu-ner"]
+author:
+  - lior-neu-ner
-tags: ['experimentation']
+tags:
+  - experimentation
 ---

 [A/B tests](/ab-testing) enables you to compare the impact of your changes on key metrics.